ShaunCurtis/CEC-Publish/README.md

 #### CSS

 CSS is shared so is in *CEC.Weather*.
 I use Bootstrap, but like to customize it a little so use SASS.
+I have a SASS extension installed in Visual Studio to compile SASS files on the fly.

 #### Program.cs

-Services for each project/library are specified in IServiceCollection Extensions.
 We load the CEC.Blazor, CEC.Routing and the local application services.
 ```c#
 public static async Task Main(string[] args)
 {